 THE NOTES ARE NOT DEPOSITS.
-The Notes are not bank deposits and are not FDIC insured.
+The Notes are not bank deposits and are not insured by the FDIC or any other governmental agency or private insurance company.
 Investment risks in the Notes may be greater than implied due to their relatively low interest rates.

 IN THE EVENT OF A DEFAULT, SECURED CREDITORS MAY HAVE HIGHER PRIORITY WITH RESPECT TO CERTAIN ASSETS OF THE FUND.
-The Notes are general, unsecured obligations of the Fund.
-To the extent that the Fund pledges any assets as collateral in connection with secured indebtedness, the secured creditors' claims to the collateral would have priority over claims by Note holders.
+To the extent that the Fund incurs indebtedness that is secured by the Fund's assets, the secured creditors' claims to any such assets would have priority over claims by Note holders.
 In the event of a default, priority liens on the assets of the Fund given to secured creditors or other lenders could lead to the liquidation of assets, with insufficient assets remaining to pay the Notes in accordance with their terms.
+The Fund had no secured indebtedness as of December 31, 2023.

 THE NOTES ARE NOT FREELY TRANSFERABLE.
 There is no public market for the Notes, nor is one expected to develop.
 The Notes may be transferred only with the prior consent of the Fund.
 State and federal securities laws may additionally limit your ability to transfer the Notes to another person.
+The Notes may not be transferred or resold except as permitted under the Securities Act of 1933, as amended, and the applicable state securities laws, pursuant to registration or exemption therefrom.
 These factors may, therefore, require you to retain the Note(s) to maturity, even under economically undesirable circumstances.
 You should only invest in the Notes if you have independent means to provide for your current and future needs and contingencies.

-THE INTEREST RATE FOR EACH NOTE IS FIXED FOR THE TERM TO MATURITY OF THE NOTE.
+THE INTEREST RATE FOR EACH NOTE IS FIXED UNTIL MATURITY.
 If commercial interest rates rise during the term of a Note, the Fund is not obligated to pay a higher rate, or to allow an early redemption of the Note.